EngJana/ROS-AI-week-2-task-1/README.md

 - Choose WSL if you want seamless integration with the Windows ecosystem, better performance, and easier setup and maintenance.

 ## Install Ubuntu terminal in Windows:
-1. Visit the website Linux WSL for Development Environment for detailed instructions (https://dev.to/wiscer/linux-wsl-for-development-environment-1ad2).
+1. Visit the website Linux WSL for Development Environment for detailed instructions [ubuntu terminal in windows](https://dev.to/wiscer/linux-wsl-for-development-environment-1ad2).
 2. The guide explains how to enable WSL on your Windows machine by going to the Windows Features settings and enabling "Windows Subsystem for Linux."
 3. After enabling WSL, you can install the Ubuntu distribution from the Microsoft Store.
-The guide provides step-by-step instructions on how to search for and install Ubuntu.
 4. Once Ubuntu is installed, you can launch the Ubuntu terminal and follow the on-screen instructions to set up your username and password.

 ## Installing ROS Noetic